nothingpt/metro-checker/README.md

 ## Purpose

- It was designed to test the new Metro de Lisboa API and to further my knowledge in React.js and improving my frontend skills too.
+ It was designed to test the new Metro de Lisboa API and to further my knowledge in React.js and improving my frontend skills too.<br>
- ** Note: it's not optmized for mobile yet, but it's on the todo list.
+ **Note:** it's not optmized for mobile yet, but it's on the todo list.

 ## What it does
-For the `Campo Grande` and `Avenida` stations, it will retrieve the available arrivals and departures.
+For the `Campo Grande` and `Avenida` stations, it will retrieve the available arrivals and departures. <br>
-** Note: It shows the upcoming 3 trains per API limit.
+**Note:** It shows the upcoming 3 trains per API limit.